british special forces

 • M130 chaff/flare dispenser.

-Other avionics include :
+Other avionics included :

 • AN/ARN-118 Tactical Air Navigation system (TACAN)